“THE MOMENT YOU STOP LEARNING, YOU STOP LIVING”.

 The Long-Term Rival That Changed Everything

-Britt has since worked in the surfing industry in numerous roles, including as an Event Commentator; Administrator; Community, Participation, and Education Coordinator; High Performance Camps and Competition Coordinator; State and National Team Manager; High Performance Surf Coach; and Head Coach for the Irukandjis Australian Para Surfing Team at the 2022 ISA World Para Surfing Championships in California.
+After a very long and complex health journey (including the requirement of three ileostomies on separate occasions), Britt now has a permanent colostomy.
+While persistent health obstacles eventually forced her to step away from competitive surfing as an athlete, she still enjoys free surfing and has since worked in the surfing industry in numerous roles including as a Sport Commentator; Administrator; Community, Participation, and Education Coordinator; High Performance Camps and Competition Coordinator; State and National Team Manager; High Performance Surf Coach; and Head Coach for the Irukandjis Australian Para Surfing Team at the 2022 ISA World Para Surfing Championships in California.

 Turning Pain Into Purpose